hugo53/HUChart/README.md

 # HUChart
-HUChart is simple chart library to draw semi-circle chart for some cases which it has a little space to make a full circle chart.
+HUChart is a simple chart library to draw semi-circle chart for some cases which has a LITTLE SPACE to make a full circle chart.

 ![SemiCircle Chart](https://dl.dropboxusercontent.com/s/68ezpyu3z0e1wux/semiCircleChartV4.jpg)